rjhere/Word-Embeddings/README.md

+In this repo, we'll do a quick intro of Word Embeddings then carry out Text classification using word embeddings.

 # Word-Embeddings
-This repo is will give an introduction to Word Embeddings and go on to doing Text classification using word embeddings

 Word Embedding is a learned representation for text where words that have the same meaning have a similar representation.
 Individual words are represented as real-valued vectors in a predefined vector space.
 This is advantageous over the representaton by one hot encoding/Bag of words which has a lot of 0s in the vectors and miss out on capturing the semantic relations of words (as all words as considered to be independant).
 Quick intro Reference - https://towardsdatascience.com/what-the-heck-is-word-embedding-b30f67f01c81